-The William Henry Smith School is approved under Section 188(3) (b) of the Education Act 1998 (and subsequent amendments) as a residential school for up to 64 students aged 7-19 years, experiencing social, emotional and behavioural difficulties.
+The William Henry Smith School is approved under Section 188(3) (b) of the Education Act 1998 (and subsequent amendments) as a residential school for up to 70 students aged 7-19 years, experiencing social, emotional and mental health issues.

-We consider for admission students between the ages of 7-19 years who have an Education and Health Care Plan which makes reference to social, emotional and behavioural difficulties.
-If the Statementing process is underway, our policy also allows us to make an admission.
-We also cater for additional complex needs, most commonly ADHD, ASH and Specific Learning Difficulties.
+We consider for admission students between the ages of 7-19 years who have an Education and Health Care Plan (EHCP) which makes reference to If the Statementing process is underway, our policy also allows us to make an admission.
+We also cater for additional complex needs, most commonly ADHD, Autism and Specific Learning Difficulties.

 Having received a referral and the relevant paperwork from a Local Authority, we endeavour to expedite the process; often a student will already have had significant time out of school and it will be in his best interests to engage with education as soon as is practically possible.
 The whole process involves both parties feeling that the 'match up' is right and that our provision can meet the student's needs.

 The student and parent/carer are then invited to look around the school and we then have a follow-up meeting in the home setting.
 After this, our Admissions Panel meets to look at all the information collected.
-From the outset, our Admissions Support Worker is at the heart of the process, trying to build a trusting relationship with the student and family.
+From the outset, our Admissions Support Worker and Family Welfare Team are at the heart of the process, trying to build a trusting relationship with the student and family.

 School and home

 All students benefit from a secure and supportive home base.
 We encourage our students to have as much contact with home as their personal circumstances and needs allow.
-Most students go home at weekends, and all students go home in holiday periods.
+Students go home at weekends and in holiday periods.
 With this in mind, we always take travelling distance into account when considering admission.

 Upon the offer of a place, we ask parents/carers to sign our Admission Agreement; this contains information about our key policies, procedures and practices.